-The physical demands described here are those that must be met by an employee to successfully perform this job.
-Reasonable accommodations may be made to enable qualified individuals with disabilities to perform the essential physical functions.
+The physical demands described here are representative of those that must be met be an employee to successfully perform the essential functions of this job.
+Reasonable accommodations may be made to enable individuals with disabilities to perform the essential functions.

-While performing the duties of this job, the employee is regularly required to talk and hear.
-The employee frequently is required to sit; use hands to handle; and reach with hands and arms.
-The employee is occasionally required to stand and walk.
-The employee must occasionally lift and/or move up to 25 pounds.
+While performing the duties of this job, the employee is regularly required to talk or hear.
+The employee occasionally is required to sit; use hands to handle; and reach with hands and arms.
+The employee is frequently required to stand and walk.
+The employee must occasionally lift and/or move up to 50 pounds (i.e. AV/VCR Carts, boxes of supplies).
 Specific vision abilities required by this job include close vision, distance vision, color vision, peripheral vision, depth perception, and ability to adjust focus.
+The employee is required to hear from a distance and to identify voices and understand communication with background noise.
+This position requires the individual to meet multiple demands from several people and interact with the public and other staff.